kirilklein/PHAIR_EHR/experiments/causal_pipeline/README.md

 4. **Error handling** - Stops on errors with clear messaging

 No need to manually edit paths or duplicate config files!

+## Sequential Experiment Execution

+The system provides robust sequential execution with proper error handling:

+### `run_all_experiments.bat`

+- Automatically finds and runs ALL experiments in `experiment_configs/`
+- Waits for each experiment to complete before starting the next
+- Continues even if individual experiments fail
+- Creates timestamped log files with detailed execution records
+- Provides comprehensive summary at the end

+### `run_experiments_ordered.bat`

+- Run experiments in a specific order you define
+- Useful for running subsets or specific sequences
+- Same robust error handling and logging as `run_all_experiments.bat`

+### `monitor_experiments.bat`

+- Real-time monitoring of experiment progress
+- Shows currently running Python processes
+- Lists recent experiment outputs and log files
+- Auto-refreshes every 10 seconds

+### Logging

+All sequential runs create detailed log files:

+- Format: `run_all_experiments_YYYY-MM-DD_HH-MM-SS.log`
+- Records start/end times for each experiment
+- Tracks success/failure status
+- Final summary with counts and failed experiment list